Malloy v. Hogan: Decision

-In a 5–4 decision, Justice Brennan wrote the majority of the court in support of Malloy.
+Justice William J. Brennan, Jr., wrote the 5–4 decision, Justice Brennan wrote the majority of the court in support of Malloy.
 The court noted that "the American judicial system is accusatorial, not inquisitorial" and the Fourteenth Amendment protects a witness against self-incrimination.
-Therefore, both state and federal officials must "establish guilt by evidence that is free and independent of a suspect's or witnesses' statements."
+Therefore, both state and federal officials must "establish guilt by evidence that is free and independent of a suspect's or witnesses' statements".